ahmedh46/admin-crud-app/README.md

 #### API

 - implement hashing algorithm/API so that passwords could be encrypted when saving into DB
-- implemnt Pagination so that as the products table grows, you can get the page you want
+- implement Pagination so that as the products table grows, you can get the page you want
 - implement a search for products
 - unit and integration tests
 - add comments where necessary